bobediako/psc2025/swksht/su3_worksheet.md

-ProLUG Security Engineering
+# ProLUG Security Engineering
-Unit 3 Worksheet
+## Unit 3 Worksheet

-Instructions
+* Instructions
 Fill out this sheet as you progress through the lab and discussions.
-Hold your worksheets until the end to turn them in as a final submission packet.
+Hold your worksheets until the end to turn them in as a final submission packet. *

 Discussion Questions:

 Unit 3 Discussion Post 1: There are 16 Stigs that involve PAM for RHEL 9.
 Read the guide from Rocky Linux here: https://docs.rockylinux.org/guides/security/pam/
-1. What are the mechanisms and how do they affect PAM functionality?
-    a.
-Review /etc/pam.d/sshd on a Linux system, what is happening in that file relative to these functionalities?

-2. What are the common PAM modules?
-    a.
-Review /etc/pam.d/sshd on a Linux system, what is happening in that file relative to these functionalities?

-3. Look for a blog post or article about PAM that discusses real world application.
-Post it here and give us a quick synopsis.
-(Bonus arbitrary points if you find one of our ProLUG members blogs on the subject.)

-##start text copied from discord posting
 https://discord.com/channels/611027490848374811/1360636294673465626/1362539851420799078

 Security - Unit 3 Discussion Post 1: There are 16 Stigs that involve PAM for RHEL 9.
 Read the guide from Rocky Linux